Pakistani Taliban chief killed in drone strike

 In recent months, analysts say rivalries with other Taliban commanders over revenues from extortion and kidnapping had sharpened, rising tension within the fragmented movement.

 U.S. prosecutors have charged him with involvement in the attack.
-The Taliban are also accused of plotting to bomb Times Square in New York in 2010.
+The Taliban is also accused of plotting to bomb Times Square in 2010.

 "Hakimullah Mehsud was a very controversial figure and he had very tough demands," he said.